 I obtained a small quantity of suitable artificial fur from a toy supplies seller on eBay.
 But you might be able to recycle an old toy or even get a free off-cut from a local shop.

 The best fur length to choose for a DIY dead cat or mic fuzzy thing

 The length of the fur fibers should be half to one-inch long.
 This length is ideal for a lapel mic fuzzy thing or dead cat since it helps to keep the windshield discreet when worn.

 Longer fur would make the mic capsule look as if it’s hidden within a pompom and be distracting for the viewer.

-Avoid fur that has a tendency to mat together.
-This would reduce the effectiveness of the dead cat and also reduce higher frequencies.
+Avoid fur that tends to mat together.
+This would reduce the effectiveness of the dead cat and reduce higher frequencies.

 Making a DIY dead cat lapel mic windshield/windscreen

 Here is the 8-step process to make a DIY Dead Cat windscreen in under 5-minutes.
 You will need a small amount of artificial fur, a pair of scissors, and an office stapler.